 Wet your hair with warm water.
 Apply a generous squirt of dish soap to the palm of your hand and scrub it into your hair and scalp.
 Leave the soap in your hair for at least one hour before rinsing your hair.

 Use olive oil, almond oil or baby oil to remove the glue.
-Saturate the areas with glue and rub it in for a few minutes.
+Saturate the glued areas with oil and rub it in for a few minutes.
 Leave the oil in your hair for a minimum of 15 minutes, then gently comb through the softened glue with a fine-tooth comb.
 Rinse your hair with water, then shampoo and condition your hair as usual.

 Wet your hair with warm water.
 Apply hair conditioner liberally to the glue in the hair.
 Wrap your hair up in a towel and wait 20 minutes.
-Rinse your hair, then run a wide-tooth comb through your strands to remove any remaining glue.
+Rinse your hair, then run a comb through your strands to remove any remaining glue.

 Items you will need